 Nestled in quaint Maleny, this microbrewery puts on a show, with industrial-styled black and timber decor and a massive menu packed with flavour to complement their brews.

 Brouhaha Brewery and Restaurant embrace community, a slower pace and fresh local produce in how they brew their craft beer and create their seasonal menu.
 Their core range of beers have been carefully crafted to tempt beer drinkers to start a journey with craft brewing and encourage people to drink better beer.

 Each week you can expect to find something new – their Raspberry Saison is perfect for non-beer drinkers, as is the Milk Stout with hints of coffee.
 Traditionalists will like the smooth and fruity New Zealand Pale Ale and split-batched Saison with flavours of pear and apple.
 Keep an eye on their seasonal and limited releases like a Smoky Cheer Sour and Black IPA.

 Ingredients are sourced locally from Falls Farm and Good Harvest Organics, and we recommend tucking into the stone baked pizzas and spanner crab soft tacos.

 When: Wednesday to Sunday – 11am to late

 10 Toes Brewery

+You’ll find their signature brews on tap all year round, plus seasonal specials.
 If you’re unsure of where to start, grab a tasting paddle and work your way from light to dark.
-Start with the bright floral aromas of the mid-strength Blonde Ale, followed by the bold and tropical Pipeline pale ale, the deep-hued Rye Amber, and lastly, the smooth, chocolate malt aromatics of the Dark Ale.
+Start with the lemon lime that finishes crisp of the Happy Days IPA, then the bold and tropical Pipeline pale ale and lastly the deep-hued Rye Amber.
+If you’re feeling adventurous, try the choc cherry Oatmeal Stout.